How to make a diffuser blend (+ a few favorites!)

 Sometimes, using a personal inhaler is the best way to deliver the concentrated “dose” of essential oils you need for deep, quick relief.
 But other times, a gentler, less potent method is more appropriate.

-Diffusing essential oils allows you to get a less concentrated dose, over a longer period of time.
+Using essential oils in a diffuser allows you to get a less concentrated dose, over a longer period of time.